epfl-ada/ada-2020-project-milestone-p3-p3_bjr/README.md

 ### Research Questions
 1. Are signed networks from different social media platforms alike in terms of additional graph-theoretical properties?
-2. Do these networks efficient and do they have small-world properties?
+2. Are these networks efficient and do they have small-world properties?
 3. Can we validate the claim made by Leskovec *et al.* that negative edges tend to connect dense positive clusters?
 4. Is it possible to predict the sign of an edge accurately?
 What can such a models reveal about the psychology of signed interactions on social media?

 ### Proposed additional dataset
-In addition to the datasets used by Leskovec *et al.*, we are considering a similar dataset from the same [website](https://snap.stanford.edu/data/#signnets) where the other datasets can be obtained.
+In addition to the datasets used by Leskovec *et al.*, we are considering a similar dataset from [this website](https://snap.stanford.edu/data/#signnets) where the other datasets can be obtained as well.
 This dataset contains links between subreddits on Reddit.
 A subreddit is a community on the social media platform Reddit.
 Links are represented by a sentiment of the source community post towards the target community post, taking value +1 or -1.
 The signed network can easily be computed from this dataset.
 This dataset has a number of nodes and edges comparable to the original datasets.
 Its format is therefore equivalent to the Slashdot and Epinions datasets.

 ### Methods
 For the first part, we will be using [NetworkX](https://networkx.org/) to compare [clustering coefficients](https://en.wikipedia.org/wiki/Clustering_coefficient) and [average path lengths](https://en.wikipedia.org/wiki/Shortest_path_problem).
 We are also computing the [graph laplacian](https://en.wikipedia.org/wiki/Laplacian_matrix) to obtain the sparsest cut.